seanhenry/SwiftMockGeneratorForXcode/README.md

 \* properties with inferred types are not supported

-\*\* generic arguments in closures and generic types are not supported
+\*\* generic arguments in closures and generic types are not supported, generic subscript parameters are also not supported

 ## Feature requests